 ➤ Look for blood: Blood in stool requires immediate medical care.

-➤ Consult a doctor: Seek advice if symptoms worsen or persist.
+➤ Consult a doctor: Seek advice if symptoms worsen, persist, or come with dehydration signs.

 Frequently Asked Questions